 This is certainly a more credible full-sized executive estate than anything Volvo has brought us to date.
 The V90 has a proud yet non-aggressive face, characterised by a concave grille - apparently a homage to the Volvo P1800 - that's home to the brand's distinctive 'Iron Mark' logo.
 The T-shaped 'Thor's Hammer' lights are recognisable from the XC90 and deliver a powerful sense of direction that makes this car unmistakable on the road.
 Visual updates with this revised model are minor - new fog lights, a fresh spoiler design and a new lower front bumper.
 At the back, there's a brand-new rear light design, including full LED-powered signature lighting and a sequential turn indicator.
 Inside, you'll find basically the same interior as the S90, with beautiful finishing and plenty of leather, classy wood and glass.
 As with the XC90 luxury SUV, the dash features a massive tablet-like touch screen that plays a key role in creating an interior that is modern, spacious and uncluttered.
 Volvo's clearly put a lot of budget into driving up materials quality and this V90 gets soft leather and wood with handcrafted details, including diamond-cut controls for the start/stop button and volume control.
 Changes made to this updated model are minor.
 You can now specify seats with an exclusive tailored wool blend, there's an improved version of the premium Bowers & Wilkins surround sound system and there are now double USB-C charging points in the rear.
 At the rear, there's up 1526-litres of bootspace (including underfloor storage).
 That's a useful figure, though is a little bit less than you'd get with rival BMW 5 Series Touring and Mercedes E-Class estate competitors.
 That's probably down to the stylish sloping rear glass.

-With the B5 diesel most V90 buyers will choose, expect around 45mpg on the WLTP combined cycle and well under 150g/km of CO2.
-Inevitably, these figures take a tumble in the more powerful B5 petrol variant; there, you're looking at around 35mpg and around 155g/km.
-If you want to do significantly better in a petrol V90, you'll need to look at the top T8 Twin Engine petrol plug-in hybrid model, which delivers around 50g/km of CO2 and up to 26 miles of pure electric driving range.
+With the B5 diesel front driven model most V90 buyers will choose, the official figures suggest up to 49.5mpg on the WLTP combined cycle and up to 149g/km of CO2.
+Inevitably, these readings take a tumble in the more powerful B5 petrol variant; there, you're looking at up to 40.4mpg and up to 159g/km.
+If you want to do significantly better in a petrol V90, you'll need to look at the top T6 Twin Engine petrol plug-in hybrid model, which delivers up to 47g/km of CO2, up to 134.5mpg on the combined cycle and up to 35.4 miles of pure electric driving range.
 What else?
 Residual values?
 They're key in this segment of course and you'd expect those of a big, relatively expensive Volvo luxury large estate to lag severely behind the kind of figures you could realise in a rival BMW or Mercedes.
 You'd be wrong though.
 The V90 has turned around Volvo's performance in the Executive sector when it comes to depreciation.
 To the point where independent experts reckon that after owning a typical B4 model for the usual three year/60,000 mile ownership period, you'd get between 39 and 41% of your original purchase price back, depending in the trim level chosen.
 That's pretty close to the kind of return you'd get from a rival Mercedes E-Class Estate.

 So, how to sum up?
 Well this is certainly a different kind of large Volvo estate, even if some of its attributes are reassuringly familiar.
 Things like class-leading safety, solid build quality and the feeling that, were you to buy it, this model would probably out-last you.
 All are classic Volvo virtues.
 What's different this time round though, is the level of sophistication that's been brought to bear in terms of engineering and connectivity.
 For this V90, it's all been enough to create a seismic step forward over its V70 predecessor.
 Does it matter that this car doesn't provide the one thing you might expect from a large Volvo estate: class-leading carriage capacity?
 We don't think so.
 For one thing, it's been a long time since any of the brand's big station wagons actually offered that, despite boxy looks that suggested otherwise.
 What's important is that this car is big enough for those who want a luxurious conveyance for antiques and grandfather clocks.
 But is now also smart enough to interest those who previously wouldn't have seen themselves as 'Volvo people', folk who simply want a more stylish way to travel to Chamonix or transport the family Labrador.